 So why not take the shortcut and get right to the good stuff.

 For all its shortcomings, what redeems this game is the combat.
 It helps that the controls are really simple and intuitive and they mercifully restrict movement to two dimensions, which is all I’m usually prepared to handle.
 Beyond that, though, they take a really distinctive angle here that makes it stand out from any other space game I’ve played.

 The main difference is that while you do have turrets and such, you deal a good chunk of your damage by actually pulling up along side other ships and cutting loose with your cannons–they even call them broadsides–like something out of a Patrick O’Brian novel in the Age of Sail.

 It’s great!
 When you’re right next to some gargantuan ship it gives the battle an up close and personal feel that you don’t get when your targets are anonymous little specks far off in space that you lock with a computer and mechanically eliminate.

-Even the ships themselves have a distinctive character, hulking, ungainly beasts that seem to carry a real weight, all aggressive angles and big engines like futuristic muscle cars.
+Even the ships themselves have character, hulking, ungainly beasts that seem to carry a real weight, all aggressive angles and big engines like futuristic muscle cars.
 You expect to hear the rumble of a V8 and see a cloud of smoke from the tires peeling out every time you launch into warp.
 Together with the soundtrack, it’s all so concrete and visceral; and in that sense it delivers on the promise of that dynamic opening moment.
 At its heart this is a game that really does make you want to hit the gas, fly around space like it’s some wild country backroad and just tear @%$# up.